 As it turned out, this wasn’t necessarily a bad thing; I had a visit from a new social worker to assess my home, and then we discussed what needed redoing and finishing off.
 As it was, we pretty much started from scratch, and I was surprised at myself at how little that worried me; of course it would have been nice if I could have just gone straight to the end stage, but it was nice to reflect on everything after over a year away.

 But in response, you need to be open and honest with them.
 They are looking at every part of your life in order to understand you, your parenting style, and your capacity to parent – will you be able to love a child who isn’t biologically your own the same as a child who was?
 Will you be able to give a child who has had trauma a healthy, happy upbringing, but help them deal with the trauma when they need it?
 Bear in mind, that trauma could be physical, mental, sexual, emotional … so it’s okay to think hard about those things and, sometimes, say no. If sexual abuse is something that you simply can’t manage, then now is the time to be honest; it won’t be a black mark against you if you say to the assessing social work that there are things you’re unsure about, or are worried about managing.
-It shows how you’ve developed as a person, and where your strengths and weaknesses are.
-So be honest,
+It shows where your strengths and weaknesses are.
+So be honest.

-The references will be sought by the assessing social worker, so there’s nothing you have to worry about doing except supplying the names of people you know well and trust – preferably at least some of whom will have seen you look after children.
-They need to be honest about you, giving the social worker a constructive view of your ability to be a parent; their views are kept confidential, so even you don’t know what they’ve said, and it was reassuring for me when the assessment continued after they had all given their opinions.
-That meant – in my view at least – that I was on the right track, and that I wasn’t necessarily doing too badly.
+The references will be sought by the assessing social worker, so there’s nothing you have to worry about doing except supply the names of people you know well and trust – preferably at least some of whom will have seen you look after children.
+They need to be honest about you, giving the social worker a constructive view of your ability to be a parent; their views are kept confidential, so you don’t know what they’ve said, and it was reassuring for me that the assessment continued after they had all given their opinions.
+That meant – in my view at least – I was on the right track, and that I wasn’t necessarily doing too badly.

 Those three days are incredibly intense, so be prepared to come away with a lot to think about – and, if the venue isn’t close by, consider staying over as well.
 I travelled up each day, and on reflection, that was a mistake; I should have booked a hotel.
-I’ve learnt my lesson from that.

 When the report is finished, then you go to Panel – a group of professionals and experts by experience who have to give a recommendation of approval – or not – to you becoming an adoptive parent.
 If you’re with a local authority, then this is the only Panel you’ll have to attend; if you’re with an agency, then this is the first of two Panels – this one to (hopefully) recommend approval, and the second one being with the local authority when you have been matched with a child.